Strong(er) Families, Strong(er) Homes

 “Some of the children weren’t able to return to the children’s homes during lockdowns, and now five months later, we see they’re actually doing quite well in their family homes, with their biological families,” shared Ale Castro, Back2Back staff.
 In the beginning of the sheltering-in-place, staff did evaluations and check-ins with the families to see who would be a good fit for the program.

-Together, Back2Back staff determined four families, with 12 children between them, who are in the position to stay with their families.
+Together, Back2Back staff determined several families, with many children between them, who are in the position to stay with their families.
 They have the guidance of staff to walk alongside them and help parents or grandparents transition into a new routine with the children in their homes full-time.
 Though lockdowns have lightened, school in Monterrey is still entirely virtual, so staff are ensuring families have all the resources they need to be successful, and help their children be successful, too.

 “This has allowed for deeper conversations with partnering children’s homes about additional reintegration and Strong Family candidates,” explained Ale.
 The entire goal of the Strong Families Program is to ensure no child is in a children’s home if their biological family is able and willing to care for them themselves.

 Staff and families have felt God’s hand in this work for several months now; they’ve watched Him open doors and facilitate conversations which will hopefully lead to more family integrations.